-Nominated First Aiders and the school's nurses are appropriately trained.
-First Aid Training is the overall responsibility of the Director of Operations and the school nurses who have oversight.
+Nominated First Aiders, the School Nurse and Welfare Officer are appropriately trained.
+First Aid training is the overall responsibility of the Director of Operations and the School Nurse and Welfare Officer who have oversight.
 HR are responsible for booking staff onto appropriate courses.
-Staff must stay in date and will require refresher training at the appropriate time to ensure that their qualification remains valid.
-Training course statements and/or certificates are to be held in P Files and registered on the MIS System.
-The school nurse is to review the lists of trained persons every term to ensure that they are in date and that refresher training is planned in advance.
+First Aiders will require refresher training at the appropriate time to ensure that their qualification remains valid.
+Training course statements and/or certificates are to be held in personnel files and registered on iSAMS.
+The School Nurse and/or Welfare Officer are to review the lists of trained persons every term to ensure they are in date and refresher training is planned in advance.
+All first aid certificates are held in the First Aid Office.